MartinHelwig/auto-mouse/SECURITY.md

 # Security Policy

-After verifying a reported security vulnerability it would be fixed on actual supported versions/branches.
+After reviewing and acknowledging a reported vulnerability, it will be patched in actually supported versions/branches within 90 days.

 ## Supported Versions/Branches